tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When GadgetBridge support is **enabled**, the app will update GadgetBridge approximately once per hour.

-If updates do not occur as frequent as expected, see "My widgets don't update" above for things you should check.
+If updates do not occur as frequent as expected, see ("weather forecasts do not get updated") above for things you should check.

 ### Why is precipitation displayed in kg/m² instead of mm?